symbol/symbol-docs/source/guides/network/creating-a-private-test-net.rst

             name: peer-node-0
             friendlyName: peer-node-0

-.. note:: Keep you Secret Keys secret at all times!
+.. note:: Keep your Secret Keys secret at all times!

 You can now import any of these accounts using the |symbol-cli| command-line tool for ease of access (Read :doc:`the symbol-cli guide <../../cli>` for more details):